What is Fabry disease?

 The main treatment for Fabry disease is called enzyme replacement therapy.
 This involves getting an intravenous infusion (a drip) each fortnight to replace the enzyme your body is missing.

-The cost of both these treatments is covered under the Australian Government's Life Saving Drugs Program.
+The cost of both these treatments is covered under the Australian Government's Life Saving Drugs Program for people who meet criteria for approved therapy.

 When should I see my doctor?